What's New in ArcGIS?

 Esri UKDavid Bayer & Sarah Saint‑Ruth

-Arcade, as well as being the most fun way to play games, is also the name to a powerful new expression language available in the ArcGIS Platform.
+Arcade, as well as being the most fun way to play games, is also the name to a powerful new expression language available in ArcGIS.
 Designed to be accessible to a variety of users and portable across the platform, our session looks at how you can use Arcade in platform applications to improve visualisation, productivity and design.

-Find out what is new in the ArcGIS Platform and how it could enhance teaching and enable research at your university.
+Find out what is new in ArcGIS and how it could enhance teaching and enable research at your university.